Tag Archives: convolution

 With a few simplifying assumptions we will see that the effect of the lens and sensor on the spatial resolution of the continuous image on the sensing plane can be broken down into these simple components.
 The overall ‘sharpness’ of the captured digital image can then be estimated by combining the ‘sharpness’ of each of them.

-The stage will be set in this first installment with a little background and perfect components.
-Later additional detail will be provided to take into account pixel aperture and Anti-Aliasing filters.
-Then we will look at simple aberrations.
-Next we will learn how to measure MTF curves for our equipment, and look at numerical methods to model PSFs and MTFs from the wavefront at the aperture.
+We will learn how to measure MTF curves for our equipment, look at numerical methods to model PSFs and MTFs from the wavefront at the pupil of the lens and the theory behind them.
 Continue reading A Simple Model for Sharpness in Digital Cameras – I